sythm7/My-C-GUI/README.md

 It's still in development.
 The framework is not complete and is not completely working !

 # How to use the framework
-In order to use the framework, you will need to install the SDL2 library, that provides a solution for rendering graphical application in C.
+In order to use the framework, you will need to install the SDL2 library, that provides a solution for rendering graphical applications in C.
 <br>
 [SDL2 wiki](https://wiki.libsdl.org/)